A history of Lodi winegrowing, part 1

 Lodi was incorporated as a city in 1906; by which time agriculture was firmly established as the surrounding region's main industry: today, in 2014, led by almonds and walnuts in annual total revenue; followed close behind by wine grapes, then other fruits (particularly cherries), and an enduring dairy industry.

 A land naturally conducive to agriculture

 By the time the 85,700-acre American Viticultural Area (i.e. AVA) of Mokelumne River was established in 2006, the agricultural land surrounding Lodi had been known for well over a century for its deep, rich, fine, talcum powder-like soil, classified as Tokay sandy loam.
-This fertile valley soil is complimented by the same dry Mediterranean climate, and mild seasonal temperatures, typifying most of the California coast between Santa Barbara and Sonoma.
+This fertile, high vigor valley soil — fairly young (25,000 years) at the surface — is complimented by the same dry Mediterranean climate, and mild seasonal temperatures, typifying most of the California coast between Santa Barbara and Sonoma.

 According to Clark, grapes were also part of the original landscape; albeit native varieties, "growing wild dangling from the trees along the riverbanks."
 The nearby Calaveras River (a Spanish name, meaning "skulls," given by explorer Gabriel Moraga in 1806), in fact, was originally called 'Wine Creek' by early trappers, due to the abundance of wild vines – something you can still see today, growing among the tall trees and bushes along the banks of the river on the Sorelle Winery estate.